The PLG Pivot: Complementing Traditional Go-to-Market Tactics With Product-Led Elements

-Product led growth (PLG) is something most people consider the exclusive territory of the latest batch of SaaS startups.
+Most people consider product led growth (PLG) the exclusive territory of the latest batch of SaaS startups.
 While it’s true that a product-led approach comes naturally to many of these organizations, PLG can also offer more traditional companies a very effective way to innovate and grow.
 They just have to be willing to give it a try.

 When I first joined the company, the growth marketing team was almost entirely focused on online ads.
 My first shorter-term, tactical mission was to broaden the scope of growth beyond top-of-funnel ads.
 I began implementing SEO and a wide range of customer marketing programs including email, chat and so forth.

 On the longer-term strategic side, I focused on coordinating the marketing, product and analytics teams to help drive a shift in the internal mindset around how we were selling.
 My goal wasn’t to switch the organization completely away from their existing method of selling; it was more to expand the organizational mindset to include some product-led methods of driving product adoption.